Why is there a Student Counseling Center on the JU campus?

 Who works in the Student Counseling Center?

 The SCC staff consists of three professionally licensed counselors, Kristin R. Alberts, Ph.D.
 (Director), Jennifer King-Weldon, Ph.D.
-(Assistant Director), Steven Montesinos, M.A., LMHC (Outreach Coordinator) and three graduate interns from the University of North Florida.
-Our office assistant is Linda Bravard.
+(Assistant Director), Kyle Fessenden, M.A., LMHC (Outreach Coordinator) and two graduate interns completing their Master's level of study.
+Our Clinical Care Coordinator is Stacy King, M.S.

 Why would a student come to the Student Counseling Center?